MRX8024/Voron_mods/2.4 9mm Stock Parts/README.md

 # Voron_mods
 ## Hello, this is a beta test of 9-10mm belts for voron 2.4
-#you can find me on discord - pr!zrak?!#9644
+You can find me on discord - pr!zrak?!#9644